rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

 oc apply -f aro-content/assets/azure-arc-secretproviderclass.yaml
 ```

-Now we can create a pod using the following YAML, filling in the name of your identity.
+Now we can create a pod using the following YAML, filling in the name of your `SecretProviderClass`, `akvprovider-demo` in this example.

 ```yaml
 kind: Pod